EldonGabriel/eldongabriel.github.io/_experience/security-operations.md

 ### 🛡️ Perimeter Defense & Secure Connectivity

-These reports establish the foundational knowledge required to design and implement perimeter defenses and secure network connectivity.
-The focus is on protecting systems and data from external threats through firewalls, VPNs, and secure communication protocols.

-The goal is to ensure that systems are well-protected at the network boundary, with clear strategies to identify, prevent, and mitigate attacks while ensuring secure communication across enterprise environments.

 <div style="display:grid; grid-template-columns:repeat(auto-fit,minmax(320px,1fr)); gap:20px; margin-top:20px; margin-bottom:40px;">

 <div style="background:rgba(255,255,255,0.05); padding:20px; border-radius:8px; border:1px solid rgba(255,255,255,0.1);">